GrgZiv/Udemy_React_Course/README.md

-# Udemy_React_Course
+# About
-These are sections from Udemy React Course.
+These are sections from Udemy React Course (by Maximilian Schwarzmuller.
 Every section besides NextJS was created by running "npx create-react-app".

 # How to use